tritonlmk/Vehicle-Detection/writeup.md

 ## Sliding Window Search

-### 1. Describe how (and identify where in your code) you implemented a sliding window search.
+### 1.How a sliding window search is implemented.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I searched the lower part of the picture which is the part that vehicles can appear, which has the yscale from 400 to 700.
+I first search the part using a 64x64 square window to search the ares.

 ![alt text][image3]